voxsim/knowledge/computer-science/data-structures/queue.md

 }
 ```

+From TopCoder:
+A queue is a data structure that is best described as "first in, first out".
+A real world example of a queue is people waiting in line at the bank.
+As each person enters the bank, he or she is "enqueued" at the back of the line.
+When a teller becomes available, they are "dequeued" at the front of the line.

+Perhaps the most common use of a queue within a topcoder problem is to implement a Breadth First Search (BFS).
+BFS means to first explore all states that can be reached in one step, then all states that can be reached in two steps, etc. A queue assists in implementing this solution because it stores a list of all state spaces that have been visited.

+A common type of problem might be the shortest path through a maze.
+Starting with the point of origin, determine all possible locations that can be reached in a single step, and add them to the queue.
+Then, dequeue a position, and find all locations that can be reached in one more step, and enqueue those new positions.
+Continue this process until either a path is found, or the queue is empty (in which case there is no path).
+Whenever a "shortest path" or "least number of moves" is requested, there is a good chance that a BFS, using a queue, will lead to a successful solution.

+Most standard libraries, such the Java API, and the .NET framework, provide a Queue class that provides these two basic interfaces for adding and removing items from a queue.

+BFS type problems appear frequently on challenges; on some problems, successful identification of BFS is simple and immediately, other times it is not so obvious.

+A queue implementation may be as simple as an array, and a pointer to the current position within the array.
+For instance, if you know that you are trying to get from point A to point B on a 50×50 grid, and have determined that the direction you are facing (or any other details) are not relevant, then you know that there are no more than 2,500 "states" to visit.
+Thus, your queue is programmed like so:

+class StateNode {
+   int xPos;
+   int yPos;
+   int moveCount;
+}

+class MyQueue {
+   StateNode[] queueData = new StateNode[2500];
+   int queueFront = 0;
+   int queueBack = 0;

+   void Enqueue(StateNode node) {
+      queueData[queueBack] = node;
+      queueBack++;
+   }

+   StateNode Dequeue() {
+      StateNode returnValue = null;
+      if (queueBack > queueFront) {
+      returnValue = queueData[queueFront];
+      QueueFront++;
+   }
+   return returnValue;
+   }

+   boolean isNotEmpty() {
+      return (queueBack > queueFront);
+   }
+}
+Then, the main code of your solution looks something like this.
+(Note that if our queue runs out of possible states, and we still haven’t reached our destination, then it must be impossible to get there, hence we return the typical "-1" value.)

+MyQueue queue = new MyQueue();
+queue.Enqueue(initialState);
+while (queue.isNotEmpty()) {
+   StateNode curState = queue.Dequeue();
+   if (curState == destState)
+return curState.moveCount;
+   for (int dir = 0; dir < 3; dir++) {
+      if (CanMove(curState, dir))
+         queue.Enqueue(MoveState(curState, dir));
+   }
+}

 Questions:
 1. What are some options for implementing a priority queue? (http://www.geeksforgeeks.org/priority-queue-set-1-introduction/)
 2. Implement a queue using two stacks